 All of York College's buildings are equipped with automatic fire detection and/or annunciating systems.
-With the exception of Country Club Manor Apartments, all of York College's fire alarm systems are monitored by a certified-outside monitoring company.
+All of York College's fire alarm systems are monitored by a certified-outside monitoring company.
 All of the College's residential facilities have smoke detectors on each floor and most have a detector in each room.